Rated Excellent 4.8 out of 5

 Language Requirements No

-Type of Residency One-year temporary residence permit, renewable
+Type of Residency One-year temporary residence permit, extendable

-Path to Citizenship After 2 years of legal residency
+Path to Citizenship After 2 years of residency

 What do I need?
 Personal Documentation: